-Subject Leader: Miss R Lewis
+Subject Leader: Mrs R Warburton

-Curriculum Intent: f analysis and avaluation, and simply to study the To provide pupils with critical skills or them. f analysis and evaluation, not simply to study th le past, but also to deal with the world around w the past has shaped the world they are growi ng up in locally nationally and globally Year 7 Year 8 Year 9 Core knowledge: Core knowledge: Empires over time: An ancient empire: The Roman The Transatlantic Slave Trade (Term 1) Edwardian Britain (Term 2) Core knowledge: The inter-war years including the rise or Empire (Half Terms 1 and 2) A medieval empire: The Islamic Empire (Half Term 2 and 3) A modern empire: The British Empire (Half Terms 3 and 4) The Fight for Power in Britain from The First World War (Term 3) Hitler in Germany (Half Term 1) The Second World War (Half Term 1 &amp; 2) The Holocaust (Half Term 3) The Cold War (Half Term 4 &amp; 5) 1066 to present (Half terms 5 and 6) Civil Rights in the USA and South Africa (Half Term 6) Procedural knowledge (how to): Make inferences from contemporary sources.
+them. of analysis and evaluation, not simply to study th w the past has shaped the world they are grow Year 7 Year 8 Year 9 Core knowledge: Empires over time: An ancient empire: The Roman Empire (Half Terms 1 and 2) A medieval empire: The Islamic Empire (Half Term 2 and 3) A modern empire: The British Empire (Half Terms 3 and 4) The Fight for Power in Britain from 1066 to present (Half terms 5 and 6) Core knowledge: The Transatlantic Slave Trade (Term 1) Edwardian Britain (Term 2) The First World War (Term 3) Core knowledge: The inter-war years including the rise of Hitler in Germany (Half Term 1) The Second World War (Half Term 1 & 2) The Holocaust (Half Term 3) The Cold War (Half Term 4 & 5) Civil Rights in the USA and South Africat (Half Term 6) Procedural knowledge (how to): Make inferences from contemporary sources.
 Explain why events happened and the impact of an event (causation and consequence).
 Using historical evidence to support an argument.
 Make comparisons and connections (similarity and difference).
 Recognise historical interpretation and the methods used by historians to give a certain impression about the past.
 Procedural knowledge (how to): Assess the reliability and purpose of contemporary sources.
-Use contemporary sources to support/ challenge a historical argument.
+Use contemporary sources to support/challenge a historical argument.
 Evaluate change over time.
 Explain why events happened (causation).
-Describe the key features of historical events/ periods.
+Describe the key features of historical events/periods.
 Recognise and compare historical interpretations.
 Understand why historical interpretations have changed over time.
 Procedural knowledge (how to): Explain why events happened (causation).
 Recognise and compare historical interpretations.
-Understand why historical interpretations have changed over time Make inferences from contemporary sources.
+Understand why historical interpretations have changed over time.
+Make inferences from contemporary sources.
 Make comparisons and connections (similarity and difference).
 Assessment: Assessment 1: On the Roman Empire This will assess: chronological understanding; knowledge retention; making inferences from sources; and explanation/ causation.
 Assessment 2: On the Islamic and British Empires and Fight for Power.
 This will assess: knowledge retention, chronological understanding; explanation/ consequence; use of historical evidence; making inferences from sources; and identifying methods used by historians.
 Assessment: Assessment 1: On aspects of Year 7 learning, plus the Transatlantic Slave Trade.
 This will assess: knowledge retention; description skills; ability to create a historically valid argument.
 Assessment 2: Fight for Power, Slavery and Edwardian Britain.
 This will assess: knowledge retention, chronological understanding/ change over time; knowledge retention; explanation/ causation; use of contemporary sources to support/ challenge viewpoints.
-Assessment: Assessment 1: On aspects of Year 7/ Year 8 content, including the First Worl War; the Rise of Hitler; and the Second World War.
+Assessment: Assessment 1: On aspects of Year 7/ Year 8 content, including the First World War; the Rise of Hitler; and the Second World War.
 This will assess: knowledge retention; making inferences from sources; comparison of interpretations and understanding of why they differ; explanation/ causation.
-Assessment 2: On aspects of Year 7/ Year 8 learning; the Holocaust; the Col War; and US Civil Rights.
+Assessment 2: On aspects of Year 7/ Year 8 learning; the Holocaust; the Cold War; and US Civil Rights.
 This will assess: description skills; explanation / consequence; making inferences from sources; and how historical interpretations are shaped by context.